 Tim and Zach Interview (LEGO® Masters)

 Following their third episode elimination from LEGO® Masters USA, True North Bricks had the opportunity to catch up with Tim and Zach for an interview about their time on the show.
-Along with fellow Recognized LEGO® Fan Media outlets Brickset, Brothers Brick, and BZ Power, we got the lowdown on the father-son duo’s experiences and advice.
+Along with fellow Recognized LEGO® Fan Media outlets Brothers Brick, Bricks King Podcast, Brickset, BZ Power, and TalkBricks, we got the lowdown on the father-son duo’s experiences and advice.
 We Zoomed with Time for nearly half an hour, while Zack sent in some supplementary recorded answers to questions.
 Read on for more, or click here for ongoing season two coverage.

 Until next time,